Dr-Dan/godot-fakeo-db/README.md

 - [ ] Better examples
 - [ ] ability to search any list i.e. ints, strings
 - [ ] godot in-editor interface for database
-- [ ] update functions and signals on collections
+- [ ] update functions on collections